Code-Institute-Submissions/Islamic-Quiz-1/README.md

 1. Homepage Section:

 2. Quiz Page Section:

+3. Final Page Section:

-3. Questions-Area:
+4. Questions-Area:
 - This is a countdown of the total questions available and it shows users what question they are currently on.

-4. Progress Bar:
-- This is a bar that shows the progress of a user.
-If a user gets a question correct, the bar is highlighted, and if they get a question incorrect, then the bar stays the same.
-It tracks the progress of users.

 5. Score-Area:
 - This is what tracks the score of users.
-Users get 100 points per question that they answer correctly.
+Users get 1 point per question that they answer correctly.

 6. Question-Area:
 - This is the area that shows the questions that needs to be answered by users.

-7. Options:
+7. Choices:
 - This is the area that consists of the 4 different options available for users to choose from.
 - User needs to click on the text in order to select an option.
 - If the selected option is CORRECT, the bar will turn GREEN.